Ruuka6009/Source.NET/README.md

 - [RaphaelIT7](https://github.com/RaphaelIT7) for various contributions & unintentionally getting me down the rabbit-hole of Source Engine tomfoolery in the first place
 - [maddnias](https://github.com/maddnias) for his work on SharpVPK, and [antim0118](https://github.com/antim0118) for his changes which fixed some incompatibilities
 - [Leystryku](https://github.com/Leystryku) for his work on [leysourceengineclient](https://github.com/Leystryku/leysourceengineclient) - which has served as a very good baseline for networking implementations when I was struggling
+- [PazerOP](https://github.com/PazerOP) for his work on [TF2Vulkan](https://github.com/PazerOP/TF2Vulkan) - for the ideas and work that really helped in making this implementation possible

 ## Building
 You need the following: